Duquesne University-Temple University Bachelor/MD Program

 In place of the MCAT beginning for Fall 2016 medical school matriculation, LECOM will use an Academic Index Score (AIS) that uses the student's ACT or the sum of the Critical Reading and Math scores from the SAT along with his/her undergraduate cumulative overall GPA as acceptance criteria.
 Students interested in studying Dental Medicine at LECOM must achieve a minimum 17 on the DAT.
 Please note that the dental program is only available on the Bradenton campus.

-Duquesne has a confirmed total of 5 seats per academic year that encompass all students accepted via the 4+4 Linkage and Early Assurance programs.
+Duquesne has a confirmed total of 5 seats per academic year.

 *Admission requirements are subject to change at the discretion of Lake Erie College of Osteopathic Medicine, and are outside the control of the Pre-Medical and Health Professions Programs.
 Please note there may also be additional events hosted by LECOM that linkage students are required to attend during the undergraduate years.
 This is a competitive program, and an interview and/or acceptance cannot be guaranteed.